wrld3d/wrld-example-app/android/README.md

 ## Setting up the Android SDK for use with Eclipse

-Ensure you have the latest eeGeo Android SDK by running the following command in the root of the repository:
+Ensure you have the latest WRLD Android SDK by running the following command in the root of the repository:

 *   `./update.platform.sh -p android`
     *   We recommend you run this step frequently to keep your SDK version up to date.